Contrast-Security-OSS/docs/content/installation/setup/installation/InstallingDistributedContrast.md

 * Successful backup(s) and exports of the Contrast application database
 * Collect Contrast version numbers for the application and database

-If you already installed Contrast and want to use a distributed install instead, please see the section below to **Convert an Installation**.
+EOP customers typically install and update the Contrast application by downloading the installer/updater artifact from the [Contrast Hub](https://hub.contrastsecurity.com).
+Instructions can be found [here](installation-setupinstall.html#download).
+If you already installed Contrast and want to use a distributed installation instead, please see the section below to **Convert an Installation**.

 ## How It Works